eldercampanha/tic-tac-toe/README.md

 ## Features

-- Two-player mode on the same device.
+- Tree-player mode on the same device
 - Cross-platform compatibility (iOS and Android).

 ## Getting Started